 1. The System of National Accounts 2008 (2008 SNA) recommends recording of imports and exports of goods at free-on-board (FOB) values.
 This recommendation is consistent with the valuation principles of trade in goods in the Balance of Payments and International Investment Position Manual, sixth edition (BPM6).
-However, the FOB recording is not fully reconciled with the principle of output valuation at basic prices used for domestic transactions in the 2008 SNA, as noted in the conclusions of the 2013 Advisory Expert Group (AEG) on national accounts meeting4.
-In later years, different authors suggested the use of transaction (invoice) values5 for the valuation of imports and exports in national accounts and balance of payments statistics.
+However, the FOB recording is not fully reconciled with the principle of output valuation at basic prices used for domestic transactions in the 2008 SNA, as noted in the conclusions of the 2013 Advisory Expert Group (AEG) on national accounts meeting.
+In later years, different authors suggested the use of transaction (invoice) values for the valuation of imports and exports in national accounts and balance of payments statistics.

-1 The preparation of this Guidance Note was primarily undertaken by Ms. Margarida Martins (primary drafter), Ms. Padma Hurree-Gobin, and Ms. Jennifer Ribarsky (all, Task Team Secretariat, Statistics Department, International Monetary Fund (IMF), who coordinated the contributions of the Globalization Task Team (GZTT) members, and the consultation with the Current Account Task Team (CATT).
+&lt;sup>1 The preparation of this Guidance Note was primarily undertaken by Ms. Margarida Martins (primary drafter), Ms. Padma Hurree-Gobin, and Ms. Jennifer Ribarsky (all, Task Team Secretariat, Statistics Department, International Monetary Fund (IMF), who coordinated the contributions of the Globalization Task Team (GZTT) members, and the consultation with the Current Account Task Team (CATT).
 The work was undertaken under the supervision of Messrs.
 Michael Connolly (Chair of the Task Team) and Paul Roberts (co-Chair until July 2020).
 The Guidance Note benefitted from comments by Mr. Carlos Sánchez-Muñoz and Ms. Silvia Matei (Balance of Payments Division) and Mr. Jim Tebrake (Real Sector Division), all from the IMF Statistics Department.

-2 This draft guidance note was produced as a result of the work of the GZTT.
+&lt;sup>2 This draft guidance note was produced as a result of the work of the GZTT prior to the experimentation and testing phase.
+The questions for discussion were updated to reflect the testing results.
 It is accompanied by a Supporting Document, which enlists all the discussions and research that have been conducted in light of this work.

-3 This guidance note was discussed in the AEG meeting (October 5-9, 2020), and the Annex provides a summary of the AEG consultaions.
+&lt;sup>3 This guidance note was discussed in the AEG meeting (October 5-9, 2020), and Annex II provides a summary of the AEG consultaions.

-4 Available at https://unstats.un.org/unsd/nationalaccount/aeg/2013/M8-5.PDF.
+&lt;sup>4 Available at https://unstats.un.org/unsd/nationalaccount/aeg/2013/M8-5.PDF.

-5 Some papers use the concept of invoice values and other use transaction values.
+&lt;sup>5 Some papers use the concept of invoice values and other use transaction values.
 This guidance note uses them interchangeably.
 The two terms are meant to represent the same concept.

-2. The valuation of imports and exports on an FOB principle in the 2008 SNA (Chapters 3 and 26)6 seems to not be fully reconciled with the general conceptual principle of recording output at basic prices.
+2. The valuation of imports and exports on an FOB principle in the 2008 SNA (Chapters 3 and 26) seems to not be fully reconciled with the general conceptual principle of recording output at basic prices.
 The FOB and basic price principles differ in the treatment of freight and insurance services between the exporting and importing countries.
 Under the FOB valuation principle, goods are valued excluding these services between the exporting and importing countries so that a uniform point of valuation is obtained.
-Under the basic price valuation principle, goods are valued at the observed transaction price receivable by the producer and, therefore, freight and insurance services are included or excluded depending on if these services are separately invoiced by the producer (Box 1 illustrates the difference of basic price, producer's price and purchaser's price in the 2008 SNA).
+Under the basic price valuation principle, goods are valued at the observed transaction price receivable by the producer and, therefore, freight and insurance services are included or excluded depending on if these services are separately invoiced by the producer (Box 1 in Annex I illustrates the difference of basic price, producer's price and purchaser's price in the 2008 SNA).